joshia5/Indexing_SE/README.md

-# LSPT_F20
+# Indexing Subcomponent
-All codes for the LSPT team
+All code for the Indexing subcomponent of the search engine created in the Large Scale Programming & Testing course at RPI.